trevordilley/edict/README.md

 ```

 ### Subscriptions
-To make integrating with reactive frameworks like React or RxJs, `edict` also provides
+To make integrating with reactive frameworks like React or RxJs easy, `edict` also provides
 subscription functions.
 They follow the same patterns as `query()` and `queryOne()`,
 exposing `subscribe()` and `subscribeOne()`.
 These functions also take filter objects
 just like `query()`